z1dev/zkanji/README.md

 [Sourceforge](https://sourceforge.net/projects/zkanji/).
 I more or less lost interest to develop the program further at the time.

-I wanted to revive zkanji, and started working on the next version on 2015.
-Since v0.731 was made with a compiler and library I can no longer use, I had to start over the project from scratch.
+I wanted to revive zkanji, and started working on the next version in 2015.
+Since v0.731 was made with a compiler and library I no longer use, I had to start over the project from scratch.
 This is when I decided to make it cross-platform, and chose Qt as the library for the user interface.
 I finally reached a point in 2017 to release this new version, and plan to develop it further.